Kent, Washington: Geography

 Kent is located in southern King County and is part of Seattle's metropolitan area.
-The city is generally divided into three geographic sections: West Hill, the Green River Valley, and East Hill.
+The city is divided into three geographic sections: West Hill, the Kent Valley, and East Hill.
 Downtown Kent is located on the east side of the valley, about 16 miles from downtown Seattle and downtown Bellevue.
 Adjoining cities are Renton to the north, Covington to the east, Auburn to the south, Federal Way to the southwest, Des Moines to the west, SeaTac to the northwest, and Tukwila to the north.